openalea-incubator/adel/doc/user/manual.rst

 Actual timing is computed from :ref:`phenT <phenT>` and the data concerning leaf 1 in :ref:`axeT <axeT>`.

 For each id_phen, there is one line per value of index_rel_phytomer documented.
-For a smooth description of the dynamics of SSI from crop emergence to maturity, approximately 40 values of index_rel_phytomer should be documented (for each value of id_phen).
+For a smooth description of the dynamics of SSI from crop appearance to maturity, approximately 40 values of index_rel_phytomer should be documented (for each value of id_phen).
 More over for each value of id_phen, one line should be documented for index_rel_phytomer = 0, so as to allow interpolation.

 Columns are :